Documentation

 player_inventory_select_slot

-Usage: player_inventory_select_slot(slot: int, done_callback=None) -> int
+Usage: player_inventory_select_slot(slot: int) -> int

 Selects the given slot within the player’s hotbar.